Project

 Actions #6

-Updated by Ole Hansen over 1 year ago
+Updated by Ole Hansen about 2 years ago

 Another issue with decoding the TI module in multiblock mode may be the format of the event header.
 If 0xff112001 really is an example of this module's event headers, then it does not conform to the event header format that PipeliningModule assumes, which is that the upper 5 bits are 10010 (lower 4 bits = data_type_def = 2), i.e. the topmost byte is between 0x90 and 0x97.
 Instead we have upper 5 bits 11111, which looks like a filler word (data_type_def = 15) to the bank decoder.